mmattel/Raspberry-Pi-Setup/README.md

 /usr/lib/python3/dist-packages/apt_pkg.so
 ```

-To prepare some python packages that are often used, create a file named `requirements.txt` in your home directory with following contents, more libraries can be added easily:
+To prepare some python packages that are often used, create a file named `requirements.txt` in your home directory with following contents, more libraries can be added easily.

 ```
 paho-mqtt